Tickets: Salisbury Information Centre, Fish Row, Salisbury Phone: 01722 342860 or from www.ticketsource.co.uk/studiotheatresalisbury

-STUDIO Theatre has postponed its production of The Thrill of Love, which was due to open at its Ashley Road theatre next week.
+STUDIO Theatre has postponed its production of The Thrill of Love, which we hope to stage as soon as the situation has returned to normal.

-The decision was made on Monday in the light of official government advice that public venues like theatres should no longer be visited as part of its strategy to delay the spread of COVID-19.
+The decision was made in the light of official government advice that public venues like theatres should no longer be visited as part of its strategy to delay the spread of COVID-19.

 Studio Theatre chairman Colin Hayman said: “We regret that we are unable to go ahead with this production, but hope to stage it later in the year once things start to get back to normal.
 Obviously, at this time, we are unable to be definite about alternative dates.”